Source basics

 , or pending_redirect

-.Digital River only creates a charge object when the source is
+Digital River only creates a charge object when the is chargeable

-.
-To be notified of when the source transitions to this state
+to be notified of when the source transitions to this state

-events.Once charged, the
+Once charged, the state

-of single-use sources switches to consumed
+status of switches to consumed

-.For sources with a
+For sources with a of receiver

 from pending_funds